CS2103JAN2017-W09-B4/addressbook-level4/docs/UserGuide.md

 ## 1. Introduction

-Our application doTASK helps to improve your productivity and accountability in managing your daily activities.
+Our application, doTASK, helps to improve your productivity and accountability in managing your daily activities.
 The main feature of our application is its prioritisation framework, which lets you focus on the important things.
 This user guide will provide you with the basic information you'll need in setting up doTASK, as well as guide you on how to use it to make you more efficient in prioritising your tasks.